 Two years back she decided to give her work a name and founded Within in 2016.
 Within is a creative studio working on multiple ongoing nature-themed arts and design projects, commissioned artworks, botanical art workshops and nature-themed overseas creative retreats in collaboration with various botanic gardens and hotel partners in Asia-Pacific.
 Lucinda tells me that she enjoys doing workshops a lot because the kind of indulgence she is able to offer to people makes her feel content with her work.

-If you are into watercolor painting and want to learn blending techniques from Lucinda, register for this upcoming workshop on 9th June.
+If you are into watercolour painting and want to learn blending techniques from Lucinda, register for this upcoming workshop on 9th June.
 Click here!

 Explore the best amalgamation of nature and art in the resplendent mountains of Chiang Mai in Northern Thailand.
 Lucinda shares anecdotes and experiences with her crew from the past two years and I am absolutely mesmerized.
 She tells me about the amazing activities that they indulge in and the kind of detoxifying meditative environment she creates for her guests.
 I am intrigued and find myself (un)officially registering for this year’s retreat in November.